×

 Share the article

-• AFib, also known as atrial fibrillation – Tachycardia of this kind is the most prevalent kind.
+• AFib, also known as atrial fibrillation – It is the most prevalent kind of Tachycardia.
 The heart’s top chambers, or atria, are where chaotic, erratic electrical signals first appear.
-A rapid heartbeat is brought on by these impulses.
+These impulses bring on a rapid heartbeat.
 Temporary Afib is possible.

 • Atrial Flutter – A-fib and atrial flutter are similar, however atrial flutter has more regular heartbeats.
 Atrial fibrillation episodes may resolve on their own or may require medical attention.
 Atrial fibrillation is frequently accompanied by A-fib in patients.

-• Ventricular tachycardia – The ventricles, which are the lower heart chambers, are the source of this erratic heartbeat.
-Too much blood is pumped to the body by the ventricles because of the rapid heartbeat.
+• Ventricular Tachycardia – The ventricles, which are the lower heart chambers, are the source of this erratic heartbeat.
+Too much blood is pumped into the body by the ventricles because of the rapid heartbeat.
 Without causing injury, episodes might be short, lasting only a few seconds.
 However, if an episode lasts longer than a few seconds, it may be fatal.

 • Palpitations